Deha26/Python_Projects/README.md

 A collection of beginner-to-intermediate level Python projects focused on data analysis and machine learning.
 This repository currently includes three Jupyter notebooks: api_request_basics.ipynb, EDA_netflix.ipynb, Classification.ipynb, and Regression.ipynb.
-Below is a detailed conceptual summary of each notebook, excluding code.
+Below is a detailed conceptual summary of each notebook.

 api_request_basics.ipynb